-Inheritance law governs how private legal relations, rights, and obligations are handled after an individual’s death.
-In Turkey, inheritance transfers follow the “principle of universal succession,” as stated in Article 599 of the Turkish Civil Code No. 4721.
+Inheritance law governs how private legal relations, rights, and obligations are handled after an individual's death.
+In Turkey, inheritance transfers follow the "principle of universal succession," as stated in Article 599 of the Turkish Civil Code No. 4721.
+This principle ensures that heirs automatically acquire the inheritance in its entirety upon the decedent's death, without any additional action needed.

-Imagine you’ve inherited property from a deceased relative.
+Imagine you've inherited property from a deceased relative.
 Common issues include delays in transferring inherited real estate and confusion over the necessary procedures and public institutions involved.
+This blog will guide you through the steps required to transfer inherited property at land registry offices in Turkey.

 Inheritance transfer, a process without a time limit, involves registering the heirs' rights, as outlined in a court or notary-issued inheritance certificate, with the land registry.
 Here's a breakdown of the process: